piyushsatti/GAMBIT/README.md

 > We assume that the correct python version (corresponding to the appropriate MATLAB version) is installed and added to the system path.
 You can [refer here](https://stackoverflow.com/questions/4583367/how-to-run-multiple-python-versions-on-windows) to learn more about this.
 Please do let us know if you face any difficulties or would like this section expanded in the future, you may contact us directly - piyushsatti@gmail.com
 >
 > In case you wish to install this on your own, please refer to the [version compatibility sheet.](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf)

+#### Work to be done
+>Currently, no system design structure has been used for this project and all the modules and functionalities are loosely tied together.
+Down the line, it would be preferable to have all the individual components much neately reqritten in a pythonic way with effective use of classes.

+To Do:
+- Denoising Operation
+    - addNoiseToImage(img, noise_type, noise_density) => Adding noise to images given as input
+    - denoiseImage(path_to_algo, n_img) => Should internally handle calling the appropriate resolution engine (matlab, python, c/c++, js etc.)
+    - denoiseDataset(dataset: class attribute img_dataset from ./core/utils/classes/class_img_dataset/) => Output should be written to the predefined folder structure
+- Quantitative Metrics
+    - evalQuantMetric(img, n_img, d_img, metric_type) => internally calls eval{MetricName} that deals with specific metric types; should generate a common json file for named
+    - showQuantEval(data: the json data generated, method: should take in the form of representation) => options such as sort/group/show by {attribute} with finer selection methods must be made available.
+Indirect use of a SQL database may be considered to allow the user to query and search the data themselves.
+    - graphQualEval(data: same as showQualEval) => should generate the common/most-used graphs used in research papers